Sometimes a pricey tag doesn’t mean better quality, and we’re all for a bargain – especially when it comes to booze!

 Greyson’s London Dry Gin – £9.99

-The supermarket’s £9.99 own label gin, is no stranger to beating premium brands.
+One of Aldi’s best gins and priced at less than £10!
+As we all know, the supermarket is no stranger to beating premium brands.
 Once again it has been awarded a gold medal at the International Spirits Challenge (ISC).

 This is an impressive achievement given Aldi is competing against brands which are more than double the price such as Sipsmith and Hendrick’s.